Fallas festival in Valencia

 Mar 16La Planta - the big fallas go up.
 Awards announced.
 Fallera processions through the streets.

 Mar 19La Crema - the grand finale.
-Children's fallas burn at 22:00, large fallas at 22:30, and the Falla Municipal in Plaza del Ayuntamiento at 23:00.
-Preceded by the Cabalgata del Fuego parade at 19:00.
+Children's fallas burn at 20:00, children's first prize (Espartero) at 20:30, municipal children's falla at 21:00.
+All large fallas at 22:00, first prize Seccion Especial (Convento Jerusalem) at 22:30, and the Falla Municipal in Plaza del Ayuntamiento at 23:00.
+Preceded by the Cabalgata del Fuego fire parade at 19:00 (route: Calle de la Paz to Plaza Porta de la Mar).

 Plan ahead: March 19 (San Jose / Father's Day in Spain) is a public holiday in Valencia.
 Most shops will be closed, but restaurants and entertainment venues stay open for the festivities.